sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

    - 1 control group
    - 1 super user group
    - 1 regular user group
-2. 3 devices for each OS type (Linux and Mac)
+2. Three devices for each OS type (Linux and Mac)
 3. Devices will remain off network until they are secured and proof of concept advances to operationalization
 4. Status updates and constant consultations with stakeholders
 5. Review at end of the year on how it went.